ictinnovations/ictagent/doc/user_guide_extension.md

 ### Authentication

-  Enter the Url, Username and Password.
+  Enter the Url of communication server i.e Api Url, Username and Password.
 If all of these fields are valid then a success message will appear.
   If an error message displays then again fill the required fields with correct credentials.

 ### Select Extension